HOW TO PLANT

 freeze damage from trees starting to push too soon after a warm winter

-no farther than 50’ apart for best pollination.
+You need at least two Dunstan Chestnuts for pollination, planted no farther than 50' apart for the the best pollination.

 Pruning is usually